A Partner's Guide To Erectile Dysfunction

 What is Erectile Dysfunction?

-Erectile dysfunction (ED), also referred to as impotence, is a condition when a man is unable to achieve or maintain an erection long enough for sexual performance.
+Erectile dysfunction (ED), also referred to as impotence, is a condition when a man struggles to get and maintain an erection long enough for sexual performance.
 Some men may also experience a decreased sexual desire or low libido.
 It can occur due to heart problems, diabetes, hormonal imbalances, stress, performance anxiety or existing relationship problems.
 [1] ED affects men primarily over 40 years old, but it can occur in men even in their 20s.
 Research suggests that an estimated 4.3 million men in the UK suffer from ED.
 [2]

 What Impact Can ED Have on Relationships?

-If your partner is dealing with erectile dysfunction, it can be difficult to know what to do or say to them.
+If your partner is dealing with erection problems, it can be difficult to know what to do or say to them.
 Taking the wrong approach can worsen the situation and cause even more distance within the relationship.
-Some men feel embarrassed about discussing it with their partners or discuss it in very little detail.
+Some men feel embarrassed about discussing the cause of ED with their partners or discuss it in very little detail.
 Other men may refuse to seek help and prefer to handle it themselves.

-There are several ways you can support your partner if they are suffering with ED:
+There are several ways you can help your partner if they are suffering with ED:

-For most challenges, open communication is key in relationships.
-If you notice your partner struggling with getting or maintaining an erection frequently, discuss it with them.
+Don't be afraid to start a conversation.
+Talking about erectile dysfunction doesn't need to be awkward; it can actually enhance pleasure and fortify your relationship.
 Speak to your partner with compassion and understand how they are feeling as well as their concerns.
 Avoid blaming them for it, remember that ED is a medical condition and not a personal fault.
-Let them know that they are not alone and their condition is not a reflection of their masculinity.
-It is also important to communicate openly at the right time when tensions are low.
+Remind your partner that they are not alone and their condition is not a reflection of their masculinity.
+It is also important to take care with open communication.
+Make sure the time is right and tensions are low.

 Educate Yourself

-The more you know about ED, the more you can support your partner and normalise the situation.
-For instance, you can offer support by making the same lifestyle changes as your partner to improve their erectile function such as losing weight, maintaining a healthy diet, getting regular exercise and limiting alcohol intake.
+The more you know, the more you can support your partner with erectile dysfunction and normalise the situation.
+For instance, you can offer support by making the same lifestyle changes as your partner to improve their erectile function.

 Suggest Treatment Options

 Engaging in sexual activities is not the only form of intimacy.
 Explore other forms of intimacy such as kissing, hugging and cuddling.
-Find time to go on dates and focus on activities that you both enjoy.
+Find time to go on dates and focus on activities that you both find fun and satisfying.
 Other forms of intimacy can help strengthen the relationship and maintain levels of affection during the most challenging times.

 Encourage Him to Seek Help